 A lot of thoughts leap to mind and emerge listening to these 12 tracks new from pianist Gareth Williams.
 Very well-known but more so perhaps 20 or 30 years ago in the UK modernistic mainstream world particularly in the early career of singer Claire Martin players of Gareth Williams' generation who emerged in the 1990s often get forgotten about given new media's interest (if at all) exclusively in new young acts or by complete contrast ancient mariners recently elevated or unfathomably not yet to the inevitable icon bracket.
 That's a shame but happens not just only to Williams.
 It ain't a conspiracy either.
 Williams sounds better than ever here and acts as a fine reminder of his considerable artistry.
-Sadly I have no tracks to share from the album itself so far.

 The fiftysomething pianist-composer (born 1968) is with some even more senior players in the alternating presence of the hugely revered Keith Jarrett ''Belonging band'' bass legend from Sweden Palle Danielsson (75) and the great English bassist Chris Laurence (73) known for his work with Kenny Wheeler and John Taylor.
 Before doing anything else take a moment to listen to Danielsson on the track 'Country' on My Song or his work with the much missed Tomasz Stańko on the classic 1997 album Litania.

 Short Stories bassist Palle Danielsson above on the beautiful Keith Jarrett composition 'Country' from My Song (ECM) released in 1978 within the sound of the for-the-ages Belonging band